 It was another age, of course.
 But I can’t help thinking about the blues songwriter Rosco Gordon who died recently.
-He and Jimmy McCrackin wrote “Just a Little Bit” in the fifties and played to to a record company who passed on it – but copyrighted the song just in case.
+He and Jimmy McCrackin wrote “Just a Little Bit” in the fifties and played it to a record company who passed on the song – but decided to copyright it anyway just in case.
 It went on to be recorded by some 50 performers.

 The moral?
 I don’t know.
 But it can be a tough business, songwriting.
 Sure you still want to get involved?